rezural/mesh-ripper/README.md

 - [ ] Support for points from stl, ply, vtk, obj
 - [ ] Moving mouse on advance_every should increase in .01 - .0025 increments
 - [ ] Look towards some point on the mesh (or center of mesh, expensive though) on startup, a little above, in front
+- [ ] Load and cache from urls
+- [ ] Release mouse when focus lost
+- [x] When a lod is chosen that is not directly above the current lod, load the next lod, then the next higher etc, otherwise you get speedup at the start (the files that have been loaded), and jumpy framerate
-- [ ] Pause/Forward/Back -> Forward/Back & separate Pause
+- [x] Pause/Forward/Back -> Forward/Back & separate Pause
 - [x] Esc to get out of mouse mode
 - [x] show first frame on startup
 - [x] Better Loading of assets